 “Exported Electricity” shall have the same meaning ascribed in section 95102(a) of MRR.

+“Extended Day-Ahead Market” or “EDAM” shall have the same meaning as defined in MRR section 95102(a).

-“External Greenhouse Gas Emissions Trading System” or “External GHG ETS” means an administrative system, other than the California Cap-and-Trade Program, that controls greenhouse gas emissions from sources in its program.
+“External Greenhouse Gas Emissions Trading System” or “External GHG ETS” means an administrative system, other than the California Cap-and-Invest Program, that controls greenhouse gas emissions from sources in its program.

 “Facility,” unless otherwise specified in relation to natural gas distribution facilities and onshore petroleum and natural gas production facilities as defined in section 95802(a), means: